life0fun/growingtree/growingtree-server/README.md

     user=> (d/create-database uri)

+## Datomic EntityMap

+Datomic query result is datomic entity, we touch the entity to get all entity entries.
+Server route interceptor converts datomic entity to json string to sent to client.
+When json-response coerces datomic entity to json string, it recursively resolve each attribute.
+This will cause infinit loop when the attribute is a circular reference.
+We need to filter out bi-directional reference attributes and only project none circular ref entity attributes when giving data back to json-response interceptor.

 ## Usage

 Because Peer lib will try to establish connection to database upon start, we need to create database before hand using repl.